abpframework/abp-samples/MassTransitDemo/README.md

 > Install-Package MassTransit.RabbitMQ -Version 8.0.6

-Let's do its implemantation on `OrderManager` under `EShopOnAbp.OrderingService.Domain` As we mentioned above, already the system works properly hence firstly we will remove/comment on the old publishing code and write the new codes.
+Let's do its implemantation on `OrderManager` under `EShopOnAbp.OrderingService.Domain` As we mentioned above, the system already works properly so firstly we will remove/comment on the old published code and write the new codes.

 ```csharp
 public class OrderManager : DomainService